As a sales leader, you might be wondering what to do with all that data in your CRM.

 You can have a true-north metric for each stage of the sales cycle.
 This illustration from Tivoli Partners perfectly outlines customer lifecycle stages and the level of engagement required at each of them:

-While this covers the entire customer experience, it’s perfect for demonstrating how different goals will align at different stages of the sales cycle.
+While this covers the entire customer experience, it can help demonstrate how different goals will align at specific stages of the sales cycle.

 Revenue is often the most obvious choice.
-New business = business growth, right?
+New business equals business growth, right?

-This makes sense, but it doesn’t always translate into the most actionable KPI.
-Other metrics may lead to a bigger impact, depending on ticket size and complexity of your offering.
+This makes sense, but it doesn’t always translate into the most actionable sales KPI.
+Focusing on other metrics may lead to a bigger impact, depending on ticket size and the complexity of your offering.

 These other metrics can include:

-- Average order value: What’s the average deal size of new business won?
+Average order value.
+What’s the average deal size of a new business order?

 Results-based KPIs focus on the output of sales activities.

-Key metrics will vary based on job title and goals.
-For sales managers, the top KPIs to measure usually include:
+Key performance metrics will vary based on job title and goals.
+For sales managers, the top sales operations KPIs to measure usually include:

-- Sales revenue: Total revenue generated across a specific time-frame.
-Preferable over profit margins, as it can indicate positive sales performance even when bottom-line growth is stagnant.
+Sales revenue.
+Total revenue generated across a specific time frame.
+Preferable over profit margins, as it can indicate positive sales performance even when bottom-line sales growth is stagnant.

-- Sales forecast accuracy: Sales forecasts are never an exact science, but they’re still key when predicting revenue and measuring how close your teams are to reaching them.
+Sales forecast accuracy.
+Sales forecasts are never an exact science, but they’re still key when predicting revenue and measuring how close your teams are to reaching them.
 They also help you identify sales opportunities and rank those opportunities by importance (e.g., predict which ones are most likely to close), saving you valuable time and resources.

 Your team should also have its own set of metrics when collecting data-driven insights, based on the unique revenue goals and sales activity of your organization.

 These dashboards help boost team morale and lead to more productive sales meetings.
 Team-based sales metrics include:

-- Lead response time: See above.
-It’s important for teams to understand how reactive they are to new opportunities.
+Lead response time.
+See above.
+Teams need to understand how reactive they are to new opportunities.

-- Time spent selling: Measures the efficiency of your team.
-Use this to find bottlenecks and leaky holes in your sales process.
+Time spent selling.
+Measures the efficiency of your team.
+Use this to find bottlenecks and holes in your sales process.

-- Sales pipeline coverage: Or SPC for short, indicates how full your sales pipeline is compared to your quota.
+Sales pipeline coverage (SPC).
+How full is your sales pipeline compared to your quota?

-- Leads generated: How many leads has your team generated/been assigned during a specific period?
+Leads generated.
+How many leads has your team generated/been assigned during a specific period?
 How many are qualified leads vs. unqualified?

-Finally, account executives and SDRs must measure their own results-based metrics on a daily and weekly basis.
+Finally, account executives and SDRs must measure their own results-based metrics daily and weekly.
 These include:

-- Opportunities: Keeps details on the number of current assigned opportunities.
+Opportunities.
+Keeps details on the number of currently assigned opportunities.

 Your chosen KPIs will depend on the structure of your sales organization.
 Later, we’ll talk about the benefits of providing reps access to your management numbers.